-RUN: (A10) Run Control Pin.
+RUN (A10): Run Control Pin.
 A voltage above 1.4V will turn on the module.
-A 5.1V Zener diode to ground is internal to the module for limiting the voltage on the RUN pin to 5V, and allowing a pull-up resistor to V{IN} for enabling the device.
-Limit current into the RUN pin to $\leq 2mA$.
+A 5.1V Zener diode to ground is internal to the module for limiting the voltage on the RUN pin to 5V and allowing the use of a pull-up resistor to V{IN} for enabling the device.
+Limit current into the RUN pin to ≤ 2 mA.

-INTV{CC}: (A7, D9) Internal 5V LDO for Driving the Control Circuitry and the Power MOSFET Drivers.
+INTV{CC} (A7, D9): Internal 5V LDO for Driving the Control Circuitry and the Power MOSFET Drivers.
 Both pins are internally connected.
 The 5V LDO has a 100mA current limit.
 INTV ${CC}$ is controlled and enabled when RUN is activated high.
+See Applications Section.
+This pin is an output, do not drive this pin.